 CAFCASS officers represent children in the family Court, they consider the needs, wishes and feelings of the children, ensure that the children’s voices are heard and that any decisions made are in the best interests of the children.
 CAFCASS operates independently of the Courts, social services, education and health authorities.

-CAFCASS and their Involvement in Private Law
+Involvement in Private Law

 If parents/family members are unable to resolve arrangements relating to the children, for example, with whom they should live or who they see, Court intervention may be necessary and an application should be made.
 See more on applications here: https://wendyhopkins.co.uk/services/children/